sonata-project/SonataCoreBundle/docs/reference/conditional_validation.rst

 Inline Validation
 =================

 The inline validation is about delegating model validation to a dedicated service.
 The current validation implementation built in the Symfony framework is very powerful as it allows to declare validation on a : class, field and getter.
-However these declarations can take a while to code for complex rules.
+However, these declarations can take a while to code for complex rules.
 As rules must be a set of a ``Constraint`` and a ``Validator`` instances.

 The inline validation tries to provide a nice solution by introducing an ``ErrorElement`` object.
 The object can be used to check assertions against the model :